BC100Dev/BC100Dev/README.md

 [![Mail Badge](https://img.shields.io/badge/-BeChris%20100-c0392b?style=flat&labelColor=c0392b&logo=gmail&logoColor=white)](mailto:bechris.100@outlook.com)

 - 🔭 I’m currently working on a big (privated) Project along with other small projects
-- Am I a virus writer or just a Software developer..?
+- Am I a malware/spyware writer or just a Software developer..?
 - :computer: Publishing codes with different tools (Android Studio / IntelliJ IDEA for Java-based Applications; PyCharm Community for Python Projects; Git CLI for other type of projects).
 - 🤔 I am always open for new project ideas.
 - 📫 E-Mail me at contact@bc100dev.net (personal E-Mail is being redacted as of now)